introsde-2017-project/StorageService/README.md

    * Mthod  #6 `getAllItem(RecombeeDBType db)` it returns all the items of the specified database(food,movie).
    * Method #7 `getItemByType(RecombeeDBType db, String itemType)`

-### `Soap`:
+### `Soap`
-consist of a Class and an interface which defines which operations are allowed to user.
+  Consist of a Class and an interface which defines which operations are allowed to user.
-#### 1.StorageInterface.java
+ * 1. StorageInterface.java
   Interface define some methods which are to be override in the implementation class.
-#### 2.StorageImpl.java
+ * 2. StorageImpl.java
    * Method #1  `addNewPerson(Person person)`
    * Method #2  `getPerson(String username)`
    * Method #3  `getAllPerson()`